-Nonetheless, the proposed method provides a macroscopic view of spatiotemporal mobility patterns, making it well-suited for applications that do not require a high level of detail.
-Our findings have direct relevance for various applications.
-A deeper understanding of mobility patterns can inform urban planning, support the design of optimized transportation networks, and guide the allocation of public resources.
+Nonetheless, the proposed method offers a macroscopic view of spatiotemporal mobility patterns, rendering it well-suited for applications that do not require a high level of detail.
+Our findings have direct relevance for several applications.
+A deeper understanding of mobility patterns can inform urban planning, support the design of efficient transportation networks, and guide the allocation of public resources.
 From a public health perspective, insights from potential landscapes can help policymakers develop targeted interventions during pandemics and other crises.
-Additionally, the potential landscape approach provides policymakers a dynamic tool for tracking mobility trends, enabling them to adjust infrastructure and regulations in response to evolving urban needs.
-Future studies with higher temporal resolution and real-time data are essential for expanding the scope of these applications and enhancing the precision of mobility analyses.
+Additionally, the potential landscape approach offers decision-makers a dynamic tool for tracking mobility trends, enabling them to adjust infrastructure and regulations in response to evolving urban needs.
+Future studies with higher temporal resolution and real-time data will be crucial for expanding the scope of these applications and enhancing the precision of mobility analyses.